-From the 15th – 18th November, Project Forum presented the Central European Forum 2012 at the Astorka / Korzo ’90 Theatre, Námestie SNP 33.
-This year’s forum focused on the theme of Truth and Love.
+From the 15th-18th November, Project Forum organised the Central European Forum 2012 on the theme of truth and love.

 Václav Havel’s conviction that truth and love will prevail over lies and hatred and that we must remain faithful to our own values are vital prerequisites for the survival of pluralism.
 As a result of their relevance to Central Europe, now and in the future, these issues are at the heart of the Central European Forum in 2012.

 From the 15th to the 18th November 2012, the Slovak non-profit organisation Project Forum, in conjunction with a number of other Slovak and international institutes, will be hosting the Central European Forum featuring an international cast of panelists.
 A starting point for this forum is Václav Havel’s conviction that truth and love will prevail over lies and hatred and that we must remain faithful to our own values as well as continuing to believe in a love that upholds the truth of others.
 We believe that without these two key principles a pluralist world cannot, in the long run, exist.
 Central European Forum 2012 will therefore focus on these issues and their particular relevance to Central Europe, both in the present day and for those days yet to come.The Central European Forum is a three-day long series of discussions in Bratislava and fully open to the public.

 “The little brother of Prague’s Forum 2000, only younger, more subtle and better looking” is how the Central European Forum was described by literary historian Martin C. Putna, the first Director of the Václav Havel Library in Prague.
 He added, “It shares its older sibling’s strengths: the idea of bringing together intellectuals from several countries and getting them to discuss a variety of subjects, while making the debates accessible to the public of its host city”.